-Each spring, our thoughts turn to baby chicks.
-Whether we are expanding our existing flock or just starting out with chickens for the first time, getting a few chicks is the best way to add flock members.
-On the other hand, adding pullets or grown hens can bring a host of potential problems – like the risk of transmitting infectious disease to your other chickens.
+Springtime is a great time to pick up some baby chicks — whether you are expanding your existing flock or just starting out with chickens for the first time.
+On the other hand, adding pullets or grown hens can bring a host of potential problems – like the risk of transmitting infectious diseases to your other chickens.
 Not knowing the exact age of the birds, their health histories or information on their previous diet and care are additional challenges.

 Here are some tips to get your Chick Days going in the right direction.